Famen Temple: People's Republic of China

-On 16 Oct 2014, the World Fellowship of Buddhists held its 27th General Conference in the temple marking a milestone as it's the first time the conference is held in China.
+On 16 October 2014, the World Fellowship of Buddhists held its 27th General Conference in the temple marking a milestone as was the first time the conference was held in China.

 New complex

 In May 2009 the Shaanxi government finished constructing the first phase of a much larger complex in addition to the Famen Temple.
 The new "Famen Temple Cultural Scenic Area" added 150 acre to the temple complex.
 The most obvious feature of the new complex is the 148m Namaste Dagoba and vault (see below).

 Architecture

-Famen Temple currently maintains such a layout as Grand Hall following Pagoda.
+Famen Temple currently maintains a layout style which could be described as "Grand Hall following Pagoda".
 The True Relic Pagoda is regarded as the middle axle of the temple.
 Before it stand the Front Gate, the Front Hall, and behind it is the Grand Hall of Great Sage.
 This is the typical layout of the early Buddhist temples in China.